abel-ninan/SpeechtoTextWebsite/README.md

 Record audio directly in the browser.
 Upload audio files from the computer.
-View and play previously uploaded audio files (optional feature, not implemented in the provided code).
+Send audio files directly to SQL database.

 ### Technologies Used